-Priority categories are set with proposed timescales (see annex 2) by which premises in each category must receive an intervention.
-If the programme can stay on track and the current vacancies filled, all the food businesses (registered with Midlothian Council by April 2022) will have had a food law intervention within 48 months.
-This includes all of the lowest risk food businesses.
+Priority categories are set with proposed timescales (see Annex 2) by which premises in each category must receive an intervention.
+Rescheduled dates have been set, within Midlothian Council's Management Information System, for any premises that 'missed' their inspection, to ensure they receive a planned intervention within proposed timescales.
+If the programme remains on track and the current vacancy filled to provide a full complement of staff all the food businesses (registered with Midlothian Council by April 2022) are scheduled to have had a food law intervention by end March 2026.

+Prior to the Coronavirus pandemic the Food Service had good quality, up to date risk ratings for the majority of the food businesses in Midlothian.

-In the first year of this restart, from 1 April 2022- 31 March 2023, the Food Service will prioritise the highest risk food businesses that operate within Midlothian, that is Priority 1 and Priority 2 category businesses.
-There are 79 of these businesses in this category that will receive an intervention.
-It is expected that the number of highest risk businesses will increase throughout the year due to the lack of interventions over the last 2 years and the serious non-compliances already experienced.
-These businesses will need to receive 'Intensive' interventions, within 1 month of the initial inspection and another full inspection after 3 months.
-It is too difficult to predict at present how many premises this may relate to.
+In the second year of the restart, from 1 April 2023 - 31 March 2024, the Food Service will again prioritise the known highest risk food businesses that operate within Midlothian.
+This includes priority 1 and priority 2 category businesses.

+At 01 April 2023 there are 47 of these businesses in these categories that will receive a planned intervention in 2023/24.

+It is anticipated that the number of unplanned interventions will increase throughout this year due to the identification of serious non-compliances, as evidenced in year 2022 - 2023.
+These non-compliant businesses will thereafter need to receive 'intensive' interventions at specified intervals, namely within 1 month of the initial inspection followed by another full inspection after 3 months.
+The worst, highest risk premises will have an additional intervention after another 6 months.
+It is impossible to predict at present how many premises this may relate to.
+In year 1 the number of food businesses with serious failures doubled from that originally planned, thought to be due to a decline in standards as a result of the legacy of the pandemic coupled with the increased cost of living.

-Priority 3, 4 and 5 category businesses have been allocated an intervention date within the proposed time periods set out in the recovery guidance.
+Priority 3, 4 and 5 category businesses have been allocated an intervention date within the proposed time periods set out in the FSS recovery guidance.
 These are spread evenly throughout 12, 18, 24, 36 and 48 months in line with the guidance.
-Within the current years plan, 211 medium risk premises (priority 3, 4 and 5) will receive an intervention.
+Within the current years plan, 291 medium risk premises (priority 3, 4 and 5) would receive an intervention.